tldr-pages/tldr/pages/linux/see.md

 # see

 > Alias to run-mailcap's view

-- An alias to a run-mailcap's action print.
+> An alias to a run-mailcap's action print.

+- See action can be used to view any file (usually image) on default mailcap explorer:

 `see {{filename}}`

-- see action can be used to view any file (usually image) on default mailcap explorer

-`see {{filename}}`

-- using with run-mailcap
+- Using with run-mailcap:

 `run-mailcap --action=view {{filename}}`